danielpreotiuc/trendminer-clustering/README.md

 To run, start it using:

 	 python wsscl.py

 Then use curl to interact with the service.
 There are 3 endpoints, all returning JSON objects:

 #### GET /cluster?c=cid&t=tno

-returns the cluster with cid, its label and the top tno words and centrality score in that topic.
+returns the cluster with cid as its label and the top now words and their importance for the topic.

 #### GET /words?w=word

-returns the id of the cluster for the word.
+returns the id of the cluster where the word belongs.

 #### POST /topics?t=not

-gets a one tweet/line json and outputs the top not important topics and their weight
+receives a tweet file, 1 json/line and returns the top notop topics in the file and their importance score.

 **Examples:**

 	curl -X GET  http://localhost:8080/cluster?c=199\&t=5

-	cat sora-13mar13r | curl -i -k -H "Content-Type: application/json" -H "Accept: application/json" -X POST --data-binary @- http://localhost:8080/topics?t=5
+	cat mar13 | curl -i -k -H "Content-Type: application/json" -H "Accept: application/json" -X POST --data-binary @- http://localhost:8080/topics?t=5

 ## Scripts